jakejs/jake/README.md

     task(name, [prerequisites], action, [opts]);

 The `name` argument is a String with the name of the task, and `prerequisites` is an optional Array arg of the list of prerequisite tasks to perform first.

 The `action` is a Function defininng the action to take for the task.
 (Note that Object-literal syntax for name/prerequisites in a single argument a la Rake is also supported, but JavaScript's lack of support for dynamic keys in Object literals makes it not very useful.)
+The action is invoked with the Task object itself as the execution context (i.e, "this" inside the action references the Task object).

 The `opts` argument is optional, and when it includes an `async` property set to `true`, indicates the task executes asynchronously.
 Asynchronous tasks need to